aaronpowell/aaronpowell.github.io/src/content/posts/2019-12-17-implementing-github-actions-for-my-blog.md

 ### Fixing Our WASM App

+**Update:** Since I initially wrote this post the uploader has been improved to set the correct content type onf `.wasm` files, so you don't need to do it manually.
+But if you have other files you need to change the content type for, this is how you'd do it.

-When you upload files to Azure Storage it will attempt to work out the mime type of the file and set it appropriately.
-Most of the time this works, except when it doesn't, and WebAssembly seems to be one of those edge cases at the moment, `.wasm` files are given the mime type of `application/octet-stream` but it needs to be `application/wasm`, otherwise the browser will reject the file.
+~~When you upload files to Azure Storage it will attempt to work out the mime type of the file and set it appropriately.
+Most of the time this works, except when it doesn't, and WebAssembly seems to be one of those edge cases at the moment, `.wasm` files are given the mime type of `application/octet-stream` but it needs to be `application/wasm`, otherwise the browser will reject the file.~~

-But that's easily fixed with the Azure CLI!
+~~But that's easily fixed with the Azure CLI!~~

 ```yml
 - name: Update wasm pieces
   run: az storage blob update --container-name \$web/${GITHUB_SHA}/_framework/wasm --name "mono.wasm" --content-type "application/wasm" --account-name ${STORAGE_NAME}
 ```

-We can run a [`blob update`](https://docs.microsoft.com/en-us/cli/azure/storage/blob?view=azure-cli-latest&{{<cda>}}#az-storage-blob-update) and change the `content-type` stored so it gets served correctly.
+~~We can run a [`blob update`](https://docs.microsoft.com/en-us/cli/azure/storage/blob?view=azure-cli-latest&{{<cda>}}#az-storage-blob-update) and change the `content-type` stored so it gets served correctly.~~

 ### Updating Azure CDN